Are you pregnant and have SI joint pain?

 Are there any stretches I can do for SI joint pain in pregnancy?

-There are a few stretches you can do to help your SI joint pain.
+Below are a few hip stretches you can do that may help your SI joint pain.
 These stretches will help increase the flexibility of your hips, glutes, and thighs.

 The first stretch is:

 Kneeling hip flexor stretch: